NIMBY Rails: Gameplay

-The gameplay of NIMBY Rails is entirely set on an OpenStreetMap-based map of the whole world, without computer-generated maps or levels.
+NIMBY Rails is entirely set on an OpenStreetMap-based map of the whole world, without computer-generated maps or levels.
 The game map starts out empty, without any preexisting trains or buildings, and the player builds railway track and stations with little restriction save for existing roads and bodies of water.
 Similarly, despite being the game's namesake, NIMBYs are not currently featured in-game.
 Players can choose to play with money implemented, or disable it and build without funding restrictions.
 The game includes a simplistic passenger demand system and time zones, with fluctuations in passenger count based on the in-game time.
 Gameplay includes not only building railway lines and tracks, but also purchasing trains and rolling stock, and scheduling services.
 A multiplayer mode is available, allowing multiple players to build in the same game map.
-As of 2022, the game does not include any sounds or music.
+As of 2023, the game does not include any sounds or music.